Amika Review: What’s Worth It, What’s Not, and What to Buy Instead

 Best for: Normal to slightly dry hair, sensitive scalps that do not tolerate heavy silicones.

-It’s loaded with Hydrolyzed Wheat Protein, which is fantastic for helping to repair and strengthen your strands, and it’s got Aloe Vera to soothe and moisturize, making it a winner for dry hair types.
+It’s loaded with Hydrolyzed Wheat Protein, which helps repair and strengthen your strands, and it’s got Aloe Vera to soothe and moisturize, making it a winner for dry hair types.
 You know how some conditioners leave your hair feeling greasy or limp?
-Well, this one doesn’t do that at all, it manages to provide that hydration while still keeping your locks light and bouncy!
+Well, this one doesn’t do that at all, it hydrates without flattening your hair or making it feel coated

 4. Amika The Wizard Detangling Primer